PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - The late Dequantize/Concat/Quantize, unary-passthrough, and unary-fan-out sequence uses one helper-owned scope.
 All three runners already expose optional standalone-compatible scopes.
-Architecture checks fix the raw Dequantize/HardSigmoid/Quantize predecessor and raw swish successor as hard boundaries, preventing shared state from crossing a legacy mutator.
+Architecture checks fix the raw Dequantize/HardSigmoid/Quantize predecessor and independently indexed Swish successor as hard boundaries.
+The Swish owner maintains its own differential index rather than reusing pass state across that semantic phase boundary.
 - The terminal singleton-MaxPool/consecutive-Reshape pair uses one helper- owned scope.
 The two singleton-MaxPool specs retain their order before the general Reshape cleanup spec.
 Architecture checks fix the conditional